February 12th 2020

 The free, all ages opening reception titled Acceptance centers the healing of the African diasporic community on Thursday, March 12, 6–9pm.
 The special evening program features curatorial remarks, music by DJ Black, an interactive art walk, blessings by Bushmama Africa, and cypher facilitated by Najee Amaranth where guests are invited to get on the mic and share a poem, a song, thought, or response to the exhibition.
 Guests are encouraged to wear green, signifying love, growth, renewal, compassion, balance, and harmony.

 Pleasure Pt.
-1: Anti Social Social Dinner on Thursday, March 26, 6–9pm expands discussions around Black wellness, community, and self care with performances by Ladi Rev and Bobbi Kindred.
+1: Anti Social Social Dinner on Thursday, March 26, 6–9pm expands discussions around Black wellness, community, and self care with performances by Ladi Rev and DeMareon Gipson.
 Curators intentionally ask that participants wear shades of gold to signify richness, wisdom, enlightenment, self-worth, success, abundance, and to illuminate the practices and powers of our ancestors.

 Dinner will be provided for this intimate exhibition program.
 There is a maximum of 40 participants for this free, all ages event and RSVP is required.